Trump drags down GOP senators, giving Democrats more paths to the majority

 Trump won Kansas by more than 20 percentage points in 2016, but now his lead is in the low single digits, according to Republicans, after bleeding support in the Kansas City suburbs.
 A state that has voted Democratic just once since 1940 could now be considered a relatively competitive fight between Trump and Biden.

-Even in Alaska, which Trump won by 28 percentage points four years ago, the president’s standing has cratered to a narrow lead, in public and private polling, forcing the Republicans’ official campaign arm to spend cash to shore up Sen. Dan Sullivan (R).
+Even in Alaska, which has only voted once, in 1964, for a Democratic president in its history, forcing the Republicans’ official campaign arm to spend cash to shore up Sen. Dan Sullivan (R).

 “You should’ve seen those [polls] three weeks ago when we had the president down,” McLaughlin said, explaining Trump was actually losing in Alaska this month and how the Senate incumbent’s race sunk with the president.
 “I mean, it’s not because of Dan Sullivan.
 I’m just telling you.”